Avocado Green Pillow

 No PFAS were detected in Avocado pillow testing.
 We screen for 320 PFAS substances at parts-per-billion sensitivity using LC/MS/MS and GC-MS methodologies — the same testing protocol applied to our mattresses, toppers, and crib mattresses.
 Full results, including the complete substance list and methodology, are published in our Help Center.
 Most pillow brands have never tested for PFAS, let alone published the results.
 We did both.

 The difference is structural, not cosmetic.
-Conventional pillows are typically filled with shredded polyurethane foam, memory foam, or synthetic polyester — petroleum-derived materials engineered to compress and slowly rebound.
-They tend to trap heat, resist airflow, and break down over time as the foam cells collapse.
-Some brands have moved from petroleum-derived foam to plant-based bioplastics like PLA in comfort layers — a partial improvement, but still a processed synthetic polymer.
-Avocado uses unprocessed natural fibers instead.
-Organic Dunlop and Pure Talalay® latex, derived from rubber tree sap, have an open-cell structure that compresses and responds immediately, without the heat retention or slow-sink feel of memory foam.
-Organic kapok fiber, harvested from the seed pods of the kapok tree, is hollow at the core, giving it an exceptionally light, airy loft relative to its weight.
+Certified organic latex — derived from rubber tree sap — has an open-cell structure that compresses and responds immediately, without the heat retention or slow-sink feel of memory foam.
+Kapok fiber, harvested from the seed pods of the kapok tree, is hollow at the core, giving it an exceptionally light, airy loft relative to its weight.
 Organic cotton breathes rather than insulates, wicking moisture away from the skin rather than holding it.
 Together, these materials create a sleep surface that adapts to how you sleep rather than resisting it — responsive without being rigid, supportive without trapping heat.
-There's also a durability dimension to the feel story.
+There's also a durability dimension.
 Polyurethane foam degrades — the cells break down under repeated compression, which is why foam pillows go flat.
 Certified organic latex maintains its structure over years of use.
-A pillow that feels the same in year three as it did in year one isn't a luxury claim.
-It's a material science outcome.
 Luxury, in this context, is what happens when nothing is working against you.

 Yes.
-The Avocado Green Pillow and Mini Pillow are fully adjustable: they arrive generously filled for a medium-plush feel, and fill can be added or removed through a built-in zipper until you find your preferred loft and firmness.
+The Avocado Green Pillow and Mini Pillow are fully adjustable — they arrive generously filled for a medium-plush feel, and fill can be added or removed through a built-in zipper until you find your preferred loft and firmness.
 Additional fill is sold separately.
-The fill is shredded certified organic latex and kapok; not shredded memory foam or polyurethane-based AirFoam.
+The fill is shredded certified organic latex and kapok — not shredded memory foam or polyurethane-based AirFoam.
 Adjustability doesn't require petroleum-derived materials.
 Ours uses certified organic ones.